localstack/docs/content/en/user-guide/ci/gitlab-ci/index.md

   Use LocalStack in [GitLab CI](https://docs.gitlab.com/ee/ci/)
 ---

 This page contains easily customisable snippets to show you how to manage LocalStack in a GitLab CI pipeline.
+If you're looking for an already configured demo project with additional explanations, please check out [End-to-End Testing in Gitlab CI with Testcontainers and LocalStack: Understanding Runners and Docker in Docker]({{< ref "tutorials/gitlab_ci_testcontainers/" >}}) in the Tutorials section.

 ## Snippets